cassianomonteiro/cs-889-project/README.md

 Presentation slides with results: https://docs.google.com/presentation/d/1zX1z0NL0qYRoMVOGXmmb7gtwOd6j_gIH9GSon7PzpPs/edit?usp=sharing.

 DISCLAIMER: This research work HAS NOT BEEN PEER REVIEWED.
+This project was part of credit requirements for the CS-889 course at the University of Waterloo, Fall 2018.

 You can get the original game on the stores below.